-You can pay in a lump sum or at any time pay it in full or you may wait until its maturity date, the maximum of loan tenure is 30 years.
+You can pay in a lump sum or at any time pay it in full, or you may wait until its maturity date.
+The maximum loan tenure is 30 years.

-However, when it comes to home loans in commercial banks, the process and the computation is quite complicated and varies because the fixing period is shorter and you also need to pay for the early repayment fee.
-Banks can provide you at best 1-5 years of the fixed rate.
+However, when it comes to home loans in commercial banks, the process and the computation are quite complicated and vary because the fixing period is shorter, and you also need to pay for the early repayment fee.
+Banks can provide you one to 10 years of the fixed rate at best.

 Compared to the list of requirements and qualifications between PAG-IBIG and commercial bank home loan applicants, the former is more lenient even to the new or first-time applicant.

-On the other hand, if you apply for a home loan in banks, you don’t have to be a member of PAG-IBIG, but your monthly family income must be more than P40,000 and have a stable income.
+On the other hand, if you apply for a bank home loan, you don’t have to be a member of PAG-IBIG, but your monthly family income must be more than ₱40,000 and proof of stable income.

-Business owners and the self-employed must submit requirements to prove the profitability of their businesses or profession over the course of at least 2 years, including financial statements and other supporting documents.
+Business owners and the self-employed must submit requirements to prove the profitability of their businesses or profession for at least two years, including financial statements and other supporting documents.

 PAG-IBIG or Bank loan – what’s the verdict?

-The last thing you would want to have is a bad credit history, right?
+The last thing you want is a bad credit history, right?